-The occurrence of severe weather, natural disasters, health epidemics, acts of war or terrorism, military conflicts (such as the war between Russia and Ukraine), and other adverse external events or conditions that impact us or the operations of third parties who provide services for us have the potential to significantly impact our ability to conduct business.
-Although we have business continuity plans in place, including an emergency succession plan, there is no guarantee that our plans have adequately addressed each risk and can be successfully implemented.
+The occurrence of severe weather, natural disasters, health epidemics, acts of war or terrorism, military conflicts (such as the Russia-Ukraine and Israel-Hamas wars and Red Sea crisis), trade restrictions, and other adverse external events or conditions that impact us or the operations of third parties who provide services for us have the potential to significantly impact our ability to conduct business.
+Although we have business continuity plans in place, there is no guarantee that our plans have adequately addressed each known risk or every possible risk and can be successfully or timely implemented.
 Even if we were to successfully implement our continuity plans, we may incur substantial expenses and there is no guarantee that our business, financial condition, and results of operations will not be materially impacted.